IMPORTANT! On 15th of June 2017 the

-The package of reforms includes the following:
+The proposed Amendment includes the following:

 - Increase in general residence requirement to a minimum of four years permanent residence immediately prior to application for citizenship.